New Philadelphia High School

 New Philadelphia High School is a public high school in New Philadelphia, Ohio, United States.
 Founded in 1913 as Central High School, New Philadelphia High School is accredited by the North Central Association of Colleges and Secondary Schools and the Ohio Department of Education.
-91.8% of New Philadelphia High's 865 students are Caucasian/White.
-The school's Hispanic population is 38% and is projected to increase as younger students age into the high school.
 Athletic teams compete as the New Philadelphia Quakers in the Ohio High School Athletic Association as a member of the Ohio Cardinal Conference.

 Academics

 The Quakers' graduation rate is 90.6% for four years.
 71% of the teachers at New Philadelphia high school have a master's degree.
-There are 12 advanced placement (AP) courses offered at the high school.
+12 Advanced Placement (AP) courses are offered at the high school.

 Athletics

-Town rivalry
+Rivalry

 New Philadelphia and the neighboring town of Dover have maintained a competitive rivalry, but in 1968, the two schools considered merging.
-This idea was introduced as a way for the school district to save money but the rivalry was already so deep rooted that when the cities voted on it, it was immediately shut down.
-In the past, this match-up was named the "Best Small Town Rivalry" by USA Today.
-New Philadelphia has been quoted as "having the best football team in all of Ohio".
+This idea was introduced as a way for the school district to save money, but the rivalry was already so deep rooted that when the cities voted on the idea, it was immediately shut down.